bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 -   are longer than 256 characters (not including operators or qualifiers).
 -   have more than five `AND`, `OR`, or `NOT` operators.

-These search queries will return a "Validation failed" error message.
+These search queries will return a “Validation failed” error message.

 ### [Timeouts and incomplete results](#timeouts-and-incomplete-results)